ebmit/thm/README.md

 # thm
 ![](https://komarev.com/ghpvc/?username=ebmit)

+# REPO - building in progress ...

-# This repository contains tryhackme write-ups.
+# This repository contains ...

 # THANKS FOR PASSING BY, HAVE A FUN!